KDE/digikam-doc/main_window/people_view.rst

 .. important::

-    To be able to recognize a new face automatically, a minimum of 4 similar faces tagged in different images need to be previously trained using manual face management workflow.
+    To be able to recognize a new face automatically, a minimum of 4 similar faces tagged in different images need to be previously trained to the deep-learning engine using manual face management workflow.

 To start the Face Recognition you click **Scan Collection For Faces** button.
 The process will tag every recognized face with the appropriate People tag out of your tag tree and the corresponding thumbnail will disappear from the **Unknown** tag selection.